millenniumdisk/platinum-compass/html/README.md

 <img src="images/cat_pic1.jpg" alt="cat" width="200" height="100">
 ```

+id attribute - unique name of an html element used for modifying its style

+class attribute - a group name which the element belongs to and is used for modifying the group's style

 bookmark - when a web page is very big, specific portions of the page can be bookmarked for quick navigation

-element id - unique name of an html element used for modifying its style

-element class - a group name where the element belongs to used for modifying their style

 `<b>` - bold text
 ```html